Wildland–urban interface: Ecological effects

 Housing growth in WUI regions can displace and fragment native vegetation.
 The introduction of non-native species by humans through landscaping can change the wildlife composition of interface regions.
 Pets can kill large quantities of wildlife.

 Forest fragmentation is another impact of WUI growth, which can lead to unintended ecological consequences.
 For instance, increased forest fragmentation can lead to an increase in the prevalence of Lyme disease.
 White-footed mice, a primary host of the Lyme tick, thrive in fragmented habitats.

+Increased urbanisation has a variety of effects on plant life.
+Depending on the influences that are present, some plant traits like woodiness and height may increase while many other traits either show mixed responses or are not well studied.

 Additionally, disease vectors in isolated patches can undergo genetic differentiation, increasing their survivability as a whole.

 Increases in wildfire risk pose a threat to conservation in WUI growth regions.

 Ecological change driven by human influence and climate change has often resulted in more arid and fire-prone WUI.
 Factors include climate change driven vegetation growth and introduction of non-native plants, insects, and plant diseases.

 In North America, Chile, and Australia, unnaturally high fire frequencies due to exotic annual grasses have led to the loss of native shrublands.

-Fire and the WUI
+Fire

-Human development has increasingly encroached into the wildland-urban interface.
+Human development has increasingly encroached into the wildland–urban interface.
 Coupled with a recent increase in large wildland fires, this has led to an increase in fire protection costs.
-Between 1985-94 and 2005–14, the area burned by wildfires in the United States nearly doubled from 18,000 to 33,000 square kilometers.
+Between 1985–1994 and 2005–2014, the area burned by wildfires in the United States nearly doubled from 18,000 to 33,000 square kilometers.
 Wildfires in the United States exceeding 50000 acre have steadily increased since 1983; the bulk in modern history occurred after 2003.
 In the United States, from 1985 to 2016, federal wildfire suppression expenditures tripled from $0.4 billion per year to $1.4 billion per year.

+Evacuations in WUI regions could be complex due to densely populated communities, limited road networks, and varying levels of preparedness and risk perception among residents can lead to congestion, delays, and unsafe evacuation routes.
+The diverse demographics in these areas —ranging from elderly populations to young families— require tailored evacuation strategies to accommodate different vulnerabilities and safety needs.
+Effective WUI evacuation planning must balance early warning systems, clear communication, adequate infrastructure, and community engagement to enhance preparedness and ensure rapid, safe responses in emergencies.